XP-NETWORK/documentation/docs/Whitepaper2.0/bridge-security.md

 Endpoint operating systems should have an uptime of at least 99% and the latest security patches with no default configurations.
 No weak authentication mechanisms are allowed.
 2FA must be implemented on all employee accounts that have access to the validators.
-Incidents are logged and reported to the XP.network team and the entity controlling the corresponding validator.
+Incidents are logged and reported to the XP.NETWORK team and the entity controlling the corresponding validator.

 Endpoint vulnerability scans are executed on a daily basis.

 ## Perimeter security
 The physical security of a facility is often overlooked, and yet it’s a common attack vector.
 For example, even if a computer that contains crucial digital assets is kept unplugged from the internet, a nefarious agent can penetrate the room and infect the device with a virus stored on a USB drive.
 Alternatively, attackers can bribe an employee to steal or infect files, and so forth.

-To prevent such physical penetration attacks, XP.network will create a so-called [zero-trust DMZ](https://www.oreilly.com/library/view/zero-trust-networks/9781491962183/ch01.html) (exclusion zone).
+To prevent such physical penetration attacks, XP.NETWORK will create a so-called [zero-trust DMZ](https://www.oreilly.com/library/view/zero-trust-networks/9781491962183/ch01.html) (exclusion zone).
 Apart from fingerprint entry control, employees will be able to access only those data, equipment, and software that are required to do their job.
 The ‘exclusion zone’ will prevent employees from unintentionally or deliberately infecting the systems with spyware or exposing sensitive data.
 The zero-trust strategy makes phishing or social engineering attacks against random company employees less effective, if useful at all.

 ## Data Security and the human factor
-XP.network will never request, store, or access any of the sensitive user data: mnemonics (seed phrase) and private keys.
+XP.NETWORK will never request, store, or access any of the sensitive user data: mnemonics (seed phrase) and private keys.
 These will always be stored on user devices.
 The private key is needed for bridged blockchain wallets to sign user-initiated transactions, while mnemonics (usually a set of 12-14 words) is used to restore an account or attach it to a new wallet.
 Bridge transactions are signed directly from wallets, such as Metamask, ElrondWallet, etc and never by the bridge.

-As noted above, it is the user’s responsibility to manage the private key (PK) in a secure manner – and this also applies to XP.network employees and everyone involved with the bridge infrastructure.
+As noted above, it is the user’s responsibility to manage the private key (PK) in a secure manner – and this also applies to XP.NETWORK employees and everyone involved with the bridge infrastructure.
 In 95% of cyber breaches, a human error is involved, such as exposing a private key as a result of a phishing or a social engineering attack.
 Therefore, proper key management, including key back-ups and protection with other defence tools, is critical for controlling the human factor risks.

 People involved in bridge interactions can be broadly divided in several categories, for each of which we’ve implemented different security protocols depending on the level of access and therefore potential impact on the system.